atykhonov/google-translate/README.md

 reasonable to set `google-translate-default-source-language` to an appropriate value.

+If you have both the default source and target languages specified, you may like to bind functions `google-translate-at-point-reverse` and `google-translate-query-translate-reverse` to some keys, e.g.:

+    (global-set-key (kbd "C-c r") 'google-translate-at-point-reverse)
+    (global-set-key (kbd "C-c R") 'google-translate-query-translate-reverse)

+This will allow you to quickly translate in the reverse direction.
+When the default source (resp. target) language is not set, the target (resp. source) language of the reverse translation will be queried interactively.

 The admitted values of `google-translate-default-source-language` and `google-translate-default-target-language` are the codes of the languages supported by Google Translate (like `"ru"` for Russian